Integrated whole-body Lymphatic Drainage Massage,

 • A regular LDM will help the system optimally working efficiently, in addition to benefits mentioned above.

-‘Steam Therapy’ included with Rasa-Abhyanga
+‘Steam Therapy’ included with Rasa-Dhara

 The traditional steam chamber at Ayusha is made from medicinal wood.